PurdueAGEC652/AGEC652_2023/syllabus/syllabus - Jan 10.md

 # Syllabus AGEC 652 – Spring 2023 <!-- omit in toc -->

 *This syllabus is subject to revisions.
 You will be notified of any changes as far in advance as possible.
 Please monitor your Purdue email and Brightspace for updates.
-This version was created on Feb.
-23, 2023.*
+This version was created on Jan.
+10, 2023.*

 ## Course information <!-- omit in toc -->